FINDLATER James Chalmers

 OBITUARY: With true sorrow numerous associates and ex-pupils of Horowhenua College read of the sudden death of Mr JC Findlater.
 Throughout his 77 years, this gentleman expended himself in voluntary efforts to help others; his courtesy, good humour and debonair spirit were inexhaustable.
 For twenty three years Mr Findlater was on the staff of Hawera Technical High School and the fact that many ex pupils maintained correspondence with him vouches for his popularity there.
 During this time he was President of the New Zealand Technical School Strongly advocating the value of military camps, he organised these as part of the school cadet system.
 A lover of music, he also materially assisted in school productions, sang in church and men’s choirs, and for twenty years was efficient stage manager for the Hawera Competitions Society.
 The last twenty one years were spent in Levin where he was teaching at Horowhenua College until his At the time of his death, Mr Findlater was secretary of the Levin St John Ambulance Association, and treasurer of CORSO for which organisation he and his late wife worked since its formation.
 He was a committee member of the Road Safety Council, Church of England’s Men’s Society, and active in RSA work, being a past president of that bowling club.
 He also made stamp collecting a hobby and maintained a volumous correspondence

-As Commandant of the NZ Legion of Frontiersmen, Mr Findlater was awarded the highest recognition in that organisation.
+As Commandant of the New Zealand Legion of Frontiersmen, Mr Findlater was awarded the highest recognition in that organisation.
 Fifty of its members attended the funeral, forming a guard of honour and providing pallbearers at the RSA Cemetery, Levin.
 In lieu of flowers his family asked that donations be made to the Intensive Care Coronary Trust, Public Hospital, Hawera.
 (The News, Levin 27 November 1968)

 LATE MR JC FINDLATER ENDEARED HIMSELF TO HUNDREDS OF STUDENTS